SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/standard/classStandard.md

 - `private` if singletons.
 - `public` if objects.
 - `virtual` if you use inheritance.
-- `final` if it is the final produced class.
+- `final` if it is the final produced class (so that the parent can be destructed).

 #### Declaration